 Third, selective manipulation also means selective restraint.
-Allowing more types of information to arise from elections means giving up more control of the electoral process, which is only feasible for a few authoritarian regimes.
-First, they must be secure enough to tolerate some electoral risks without facing existential threats.
-Second, the regime’s leaders must exercise a high degree of control over its agents through a disciplined machine, so as to oversee which manipulation strategies are and are not being carried out.
-It is thus no surprise that existing literature has mostly documented information collection through authoritarian elections in relatively secure hegemonic, dominant-party or single-party regimes where elections are rarely competitive.
-Furthermore, even if an authoritarian regime does not worry about losing, it may still have yet other goals when holding elections, some of which may be jeopardized even by a minimal extent of restraint.
-For instance, even as some authoritarian regimes seek legitimation by tolerating or even inviting some apparent electoral setbacks (Morgenbesser 2016), others build their legitimacy on the foundation of large or absolute victories (Simpser 2013), which reduces their ability to tolerate selective restraint and limits the range of information they could get from elections.
+Allowing more types of information to arise from elections means giving up more control of the electoral process, which is only feasible for a few authoritarian regimes, as they must be secure enough to tolerate some electoral risks without facing existential threats.
+Additionally, the regime’s leaders must exercise a high degree of control over its agents through a disciplined machine, overseeing which manipulation strategies are and are not being carried out.
+It is thus no surprise that existing literature has mostly documented information collection through authoritarian elections in relatively secure, hegemonic, dominant-party or single-party regimes where elections are rarely competitive.
+Furthermore, even if an authoritarian regime does not worry about losing, it may still have other goals when holding elections, some of which may be jeopardized even by a minimal extent of restraint.
+For instance, even as some authoritarian regimes seek legitimation by tolerating or even inviting some apparent electoral setbacks (Morgenbesser 2016), others build their legitimacy on the foundation of large or absolute victories (Simpser 2013), which reduces their ability to tolerate selective restraint and limits the range of information they could glean from elections.

-Finally, there is a practical constraint: a regime seeking to infer too many different types of information from the same election may have a difficult time making policy adjustments to respond to all the incoming information.
+Finally, there is a practical constraint: a regime seeking to infer too many different types of information from the same election may struggle to make policy adjustments to respond to all the incoming information.
 Specifically, when an election brings to a regime multiple different pieces of information, the logical response to one piece may end up contradicting the response to another.
-For example, Blaydes (2010) finds that the Mubarak regime in Egypt interpreted election setbacks as evidence of opposition strongholds and disloyal ruling party members, and reacted by cutting funding and thus public services to areas it suffered defeat in.
-However, these defeats could well have been a result of general citizen dissatisfaction, in which case the funding cuts would be the opposite of an appropriate response (Miller 2015).
-The potential for different responses to incoming information to clash is especially high for regimes whose capacity for action is limited, but also high-capacity regimes with highly structured institutions and low level of policy discretion.
-For these regimes, seeking too much information from elections only results in contradictory policy recommendations, which debilitates more than facilitates policy responsiveness.
+For example, Blaydes (2010) found that the Mubarak regime in Egypt interpreted election setbacks as evidence of opposition strongholds and disloyal ruling party members; the regime reacted by cutting funding and thus public services to areas in which it had suffered defeat.
+However, these defeats could have been a result of general citizen dissatisfaction, in which case the funding cuts would be the opposite of an appropriate response (Miller 2015).
+The potential clash between different responses to incoming information is especially high for regimes whose capacity for action is limited, as well as for high-capacity regimes with highly structured institutions and minimal policy discretion.
+For these regimes, seeking too much information from elections only results in contradictory policy recommendations, which debilitates more than it facilitates policy responsiveness.

-In sum, the limits to authoritarian elections’ informational value pertain not to how many different signals an election may emit simultaneously, but rather to how many of these signals a regime may be able to digest.
-Seeking too many different pieces of information from authoritarian elections muddles the quality of each individual piece, all while interfering with other goals for the elections and preventing effective responses to all the received information.
-Therefore, autocrats should find it in their best interest to limit the range of information they seek by carefully design their selective manipulation strategies.
-If this is cannot be perfectly achieved, they must choose to ignore plausible interpretations of election results, and pay attention to only what they need to know, accepting the possibility of picking up the wrong information entirely.
+In sum, the limits to authoritarian elections’ informational value pertain not to how many different signals an election may emit simultaneously but rather to how many of these signals a regime can digest.
+Seeking too many different pieces of information from authoritarian elections muddles the quality of each piece, all while interfering with other goals for the elections and preventing effective responses to all the received information.
+Therefore, autocrats may find it in their best interest to limit the range of information they seek by carefully designing their selective manipulation strategies.
+If this is cannot be perfectly achieved, they must choose to ignore plausible interpretations of election results and pay attention to only what they need to know, accepting the possibility of picking up the wrong information entirely.

 Vietnam: A Single-Party Regime with Unmet Informational Needs